algorithmiaio/dev-center/_pages/platform/organization-profile.md

 {: .notice-warning }

 As an organization owner, you can view any pending invitations by clicking on the **Invitations** tab.

-To learn more about how to grow and manage organization membership, see [how to manage your organization](https://training.algorithmia.com/using-organizations/707999).

 <img src="{{site.cdnurl}}{{site.baseurl}}/images/post_images/organizations/organization_invite_user.png" alt="Inviting Users" class="screenshot">